Bishop Exchange: Overview

 The Bishop Exchange opening is a Double Static Rook opening.
 Black starts with activating both their bishop (P-76) and rook (P-26) while White quickly puts pressure on Black with rook pawn pushes (...P-84, ...P-85).
 White's aim is to exchange their rook pawn off the board on the eighth file as soon as possible.
 This has a number of benefits: it gives White a pawn in hand that can be used to drop later in the game, and it frees up the rook so that it can move to any rank above Black's camp (see: Sabaki).
 However, in this opening, in response, Black wishes to prevent White's early rook pawn exchange by defending the 86 square with the bishop via B-77 (and, later after the bishop exchange with the left silver via S-77).

 Generally speaking, there is usually this tension of whether to allow rook pawn exchanges and/or bishop exchanges in the major Double Static Rook openings.
 In contrast to Double Wing Attack and Side Pawn Capture openings, but like the Double Fortress opening, the Bishop Exchange opening prevents each player from trading off each other's rook pawn.
 Both players move their left silver to the 77 and 33 squares (Black and White, respectively) in order to accomplish this goal in both Bishop Exchange and Fortress openings.
 (And, Fortress contrasts with Bishop Exchange by preventing an early bishop exchange as well.)

 Because the bishops are off the board, each player is restricted in their development compared to other openings since they must not allow any holes where their opponent can drop a bishop.

 Certain positions of Bishop Exchange – particularly, the Reclining Silver variations with identical forms for each player – have had a tendency to be drawish in which White wishes for sennichite and Black is unwilling to break the balance of the position.
+The Bishop Exchange (角換わり, kakugawari) has been one of the most deeply analyzed double static rook openings in professional shogi due to the long-term strategic impact of having bishops in hand.